ydkhatri/spotlight_parser/README.md

 GPL v3

 ## Dependencies
-The code needs python (2.7 or 3.6+) and the following python packages installed:
+The code needs python 3.7 and the following python packages installed:

 * lz4
 * enum34